Methods by Hole Size

 Spackle vs Joint Compound

 Joint compound is better for anything larger or when you're taping seams.
 But for small holes, it's overkill.
 It takes longer to dry and you'll end up sanding more.
-Pete at the hardware store once watched me grab joint compound for nail holes and said "That's like using a sledgehammer to hang a picture."
+Hal at the hardware store once watched me grab joint compound for nail holes and said "That's like using a sledgehammer to hang a picture."
 Fair point.

 Self-Adhesive Mesh Patches